Watch Out Ice Breaker and Energizer

 You can play the game for as long as you like or until everyone is too exhausted to continue.
 Apart from being a great warm-up event, the activity also encompasses the idea of safety as well as commitment.
 You will be able to discuss all aspects of the activity afterwards; how it worked out for you and what happened when all your good intentions came to nothing.

 Knowing that there might be a very good chance that you will not be successful in your task, will you still be prepared to take the risk?
 The risk factor for this motivating activity is high and, you may experience biting off more than you can chew.

 Apart from the other lessons, we can learn from this activity and relate it to it within our own lives.
 Learning, all of us are responsible for our own actions.
 There is always the tendency in life to blame someone else if things go wrong.
 This activity brings out the truth very clearly, you find that the cost of making a poor decision bears immediate results.

-Step-by-Step Instructions for facilitating the Watch Out Group Energizer Activity
+Step-by-Step Instructions for facilitating the Watch Out Energizer

 - Get the group to form a circle and have everyone stand on a certain Spot, which can be marked by some type of object or a drawn mark on the floor.

 - You, as the facilitator, do not have a Spot and need to take your place in the middle of the circle